Supermassive black hole: Formation

 An artist's conception of a supermassive black hole surrounded by an accretion disk and emitting a relativistic jet.

 The origin of supermassive black holes remains an active field of research.
 Astrophysicists agree that black holes can grow by accretion of matter and by merging with other black holes.
 There are several hypotheses for the formation mechanisms and initial masses of the progenitors, or "seeds", of supermassive black holes.
-Independently of the specific formation channel for the black hole seed, given sufficient mass nearby, it could accrete to become an intermediate-mass black hole and possibly a SMBH if the accretion rate persists.
+Independently of the specific formation channel for the black hole seed, given sufficient mass nearby, it could accrete to become an intermediate-mass black hole and possibly an SMBH if the accretion rate persists.

 Distant and early supermassive black holes, such as J0313–1806, and ULAS J1342+0928, are hard to explain so soon after the Big Bang.
 Some postulate they might come from direct collapse of dark matter with self-interaction.
-A small minority of sources argue that they may be evidence that the Universe is the result of a Big Bounce, instead of a Big Bang, with these supermassive black holes being formed before the Big Bounce.
+A study published 6 August 2025 identifies CAPERS-LRD-z9 as the most distant supermassive black hole at redshift z = 9.288 ± 0.003, existing when the universe was 3% of its present age.